SKU: 3031-147

 Angle strike plate for 18th century type chamber locks.
 Available in several designs that fit our different variants of 18th century chamber locks.

-Hand forged bolt, long model for external doors.
+Hand-forged bolt, short model for external doors.
 Used for double doors where one door leaf is intended to be fixed and the other openable.
 Common model from the end of the 18th century to the middle of the 19th century.
 Long sliding bolt is mounted at the top of the door and short at the bottom.
 Can be used both as surface-mounted or recessed fittings.
 Supplied together with a closing plate for the door frame.

-Chamber lock 1850s small right
+Chamber lock 1850s large

 A fine chamber lock, typical of the mid-19th to early 20th century.
 Well made work with fine details in brass.
 Equipped with a locking knob to be locked from the inside.
-Available in both left and right models.
-Reversible.
-Molded key included.
-Untreated iron.

-Lock for inner door left
+Lock for inner door right

 Interior door lock intended for room doors after the middle of the 19th century, when there was a transition from surface-mounted chamber locks to recessed so-called mortise locks.
-The lock is a 3-keeper lock with 44 different key combinations and can be locked from both the outside and the inside.
-The lock has recess dimensions according to older standards.
-Therefore, it is often suitable from the late 1800s onwards.
-This lock is suitable for our prints and knobs, as well as accessories in the form of key plates, rosettes, long plates, etc.
+The lock is a 3-keeper lock with 44 different key combinations and can be locked from both the outside and inside.

 Related articles